kyoto-framework/kyoto/web/docs/prologue.md

-# Overview
+# Prologue

-An HTML render engine concept that brings frontend-like components experience to the server side with native `html/template` on steroids.
+This library implements an HTML render engine concept that brings frontend-like components experience to the server side with native `html/template` on steroids.
 Supports any serving basis (`net/http`/`gin`/etc), that provides io.Writer in response.

 ::: warning
 This project in early development, don't use in production!
 In case of any issues/proposals, feel free to open an [issue](https://github.com/yuriizinets/ssceng/issues/new)